hashicorp/vic/README.md

 [![Build Status](https://ci-vic.vmware.com/api/badges/vmware/vic/status.svg)](https://ci-vic.vmware.com/vmware/vic) [![codecov](https://codecov.io/gh/vmware/vic/branch/master/graph/badge.svg)](https://codecov.io/gh/vmware/vic) [![Download](https://img.shields.io/badge/download-latest-blue.svg)](https://github.com/vmware/vic/releases/latest) [![Go Report Card](https://goreportcard.com/badge/github.com/vmware/vic)](https://goreportcard.com/report/github.com/vmware/vic)

+---

+# HashiCorp Fork Changes

+This fork exists only to solve hashicorp/go-discover#94. `vmware/vic` imports `logrus` with upper case `Sirupsen` which conflicts with almost all other libraries at this point and goes against the [general recommendation for interop](https://github.com/sirupsen/logrus#case-sensitivity).
+The issues is tracked in vmware/vic#8263 and the changes made here will be PRed against upstream, if accepted this fork will be removed.
+Given lack of recent activity on the upstream we choose to fork to unblock our own builds for now.

+---

 # vSphere Integrated Containers Engine

 vSphere Integrated Containers Engine (VIC Engine) is a container runtime for vSphere, allowing developers familiar with Docker to develop in containers and deploy them alongside traditional VM-based workloads on vSphere clusters, and allowing for these workloads to be managed through the vSphere UI in a way familiar to existing vSphere admins.